 Karl Marx on how society fails us

-The philosophy of Karl Marx (1818-1883) has been hugely influential throughout the 20th and 21st centuries.
-One of his best known concepts is the idea of “alienation” that describes how, in capitalist societies, human beings get estranged from their work and from themselves because of the way the production of goods is organised. (more...)
+One of his best known concepts of Marxism is the idea of “alienation” that describes how human beings get estranged from their work. (more...)

 Erich Fromm: How to Become a Loving Person